HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 And we are still missing out.
 Despite being [implemented in Safari in 2016](https://webkit.org/blog/6682/improving-color-on-the-web/), the use of display-p3 color in Web pages is vanishingly small.
 Our crawl of the Web found only 29 mobile and 36 desktop pages (!) using it.
 (And more than half of those were syntax errors, mistakes, or attempts to use the never-implemented `color-mod()` function).
 We were curious why.

 Compatibility, right?
-You don’t want things to break?
+You don't want things to break?
 No. In the stylesheets we examined, we found solid use of fallback: with document order, the cascade, `@supports`, the `color-gamut` media query, all that good stuff.
 So in a style sheet we would see the color the designer wanted, expressed in display-p3, and also a fallback sRGB color.
 We computed the visible difference (a calculation called [ΔE2000](https://zschuessler.github.io/DeltaE/learn/)) between the desired and fallback color and this was typically quite modest.
 A small tweak.
 A careful exploration.
 In fact, 37.6% of the time, the color specified in display-p3 actually fell inside the range of colors (the gamut) that sRGB can manage.

 <figure>
   <table class="large-table">